borovin/block/README.md

 <script src="https://unpkg.com/@basket/block/dist/kit.js"></script>
 ```

 After that you will be able to use any of custom elements described below.
+Just insert the proper tag anywhere in your markup.

 If you use some module bundler like Webpack or Rollup you could install this lib through npm: